James Sellars: Life

-He was born in the Gorbals in Glasgow, son of James Sellars, house factor and Elizabeth McDonald.
+Sellars was born in the Gorbals in Glasgow, son of James Sellars, house factor and Elizabeth McDonald.
 He was articled to H & D Barclay from the age of 13 and stayed there until he was 21 when he then moved to the employment of James Hamilton.

-He was one of the designers commissioned by the Saracen Foundry to work on a set of standard designs for a series of decorative iron works, for example railings, drinking fountains, bandstands, street lamps, pre-fabricated buildings and architectural features.
+Sellars was one of the designers commissioned by the Saracen Foundry to work on a set of standard designs for a series of decorative iron works, for example railings, drinking fountains, bandstands, street lamps, pre-fabricated buildings and architectural features.
 In later years he worked in partnership with Campbell Douglas and John Keppie.

+Sellars was married to Jane Moodie (1844-1927).
 He died on 9 October 1888 of blood-poisoning contracted from a nail piercing his boot whilst on site.

-He is buried in Lambhill Cemetery with his monument by his colleague John Keppie sculpted by his friend James Pittendrigh Macgillivray whom he worked with on several projects.
+Sellars is buried in Lambhill Cemetery with his monument by his colleague John Keppie sculpted by his friend James Pittendrigh Macgillivray whom he worked with on several projects.
 The grave sits on axis with the main east–west path at its western end, but is set behind more modern graves and partially obscured by trees.
 It was originally the focal point of the main path.
 The main inscription panel is missing.

-Family

-He was married to Jane Moodie (1844-1927).